ICC4103-202010-WebTech/course-project-mponce-avial/README.md

       * Search event by organization
       * Search event by title/description
       * Search event by its creator

+# Course Project Part 4 (FINAL)

+## Summary of implemented features:

+NOTE: to access the admin namespace, you have to go to localhost:3000/admin, we dont plan to make a button for this because in the logic of an actual page this would be the case.

+* Added User authentication (with Devise gem) logic:
+   * You can register with an email and password or you can log in with a google account.
+   * You can request E-Calendar to send you a recovery password email if you forgot your password.
+   * You can change your email address and password (there is a link for this located in the edit section of your profile).
+   * In the same section as before, you can also delete your account (although it will be very sad if you do it).
+   * You can select "remember me" when you log in to maintain your session even if you close the page.

 ## Summary of thing required for this assigment but pending